-&lt;sup>3 See also Recent restructuring trends and policies in the automotive sector, Eurofound, 2009.
+&lt;sup>23 See also Recent restructuring trends and policies in the automotive sector, Eurofound, 2009.

 As Figure 18 illustrates, the figure for announced ERM job losses in the sector in the 18-month period from the first quarter of 2008 to end of the second quarter of 2009 was over half that recorded in the entire period 2002-2007.
 Of the 106,000 jobs announced lost, the majority were in supply-chain firms rather than in Original Equipment Manufacturers (OEMs, NACE 34.1), in contrast to the earlier period when OEM job losses predominated.
-The increasing share of job losses in the manufacture of auto parts and accessories is suggestive evidence that the combination of negotiated flexibility and public measures to stem unemployment in the sector have been more effective at avoiding restructuring job loss in the main auto manufacturers (and their employees), as well as the pragmatic fact that OEMs lie at the centre of an extensive network of high-end manufacturing activity and are its least dispensable components.
+The increasing share of job losses in the manufacture of auto parts and accessories is suggestive evidence that the combination of negotiated flexibility and public measures to stem unemployment in the sector have been more effective at avoiding restructuring job loss in the main auto manufacturers than in their supply chains.
+This may reflect the political importance of the principal manufacturers (and their employees), as well as the pragmatic fact that OEMs lie at the centre of an extensive network of high-end manufacturing activity and are its least dispensable components.